 CRANK LIFT SYSTEM - Release all four roof latches (Figure 7).
 Open the winch hatch (Figure 8).
 Remove the crank from its storage area and attach it to the shaft, turn clockwise until the roof height indicator cable is tight (Figure 9).
 Remove the handle and close the hatch.
-Before lowering roof, refer to "Pre-Travel Check" on pages 4-5.
-With Check List completed, crank winch counterclockwise to lower roof to one foot from camper body.
-Tuck canvas into unit.
-Continue cranking until roof is 6" from body; tuck canvas folds into unit and then finish lowering the roof.
-Secure roof latches.
-Close winch hatch and stow crank.
+To lower roof, crank winch counterclockwise.
+Stop cranking when roof is one foot from camper body and tuck canvas into the unit.
+Continue cranking until roof is 6" from body; tuck remaining canvas into the unit, then finish lowering roof.
+Secure with roof latches.